 Using feedback loops, pattern matching and pattern recognition, those systems can understand us quite simply.
 That we are far more similar to each other than we might think, that my desire for an iPhone as a way of expressing my identity is mirrored by millions of other people who feel exactly the same.
 We’re not actually that individualistic.
 We’re very similar to each other and computers know that dirty secret.
 But because we feel like we’re in control when we hold the magic screen, it allows us to feel like we’re still individuals.
 And that’s a wonderful way of managing the world.

 However, all of this power relies on the idea that the data can be trusted.
 What if we all passively, at a large scale, began to generate data that looked and felt real?
 Data that was generated by us - but created sarcastically.
 Fake, but real.
-What better way to show your human objection to constant data gathering.
+What better way to show your human objection to constant data gathering than by throwing a spanner in the works at source.
 Let’s call it digital activism.

 I think we are seeing signs of it already.
 For example, while gathering thoughts for this piece I came across the Parasite.